Caoten/NYC_Yellow_Cab_Fare_Prediction/1_Feature_Selection_Source_data/Which_Feature_to_choose.md

 *The New York City Taxi and Limousine Commission’s official stance is: “It is impossible to pre-calculate a fare, because the meter rate depends on traffic, construction, weather, and route to the destination.”*

+*The taximeter shall combine fractional measures of distance and time in accruing a unit of fare.Any combination of distance or time shall be computed by the taximeter in accordance with the National Institute of Standards and Technology Handbook 44.*

+*The fare shall include pre-assessment of the unit currently being accrued; the amount due may therefore include a full unit charge for a final, fractional unit.*

 -> Traffic Data Important(Volume Amount, Accidents), Weather Data?, ...